glider4/NOAA_GHCND/README.md

 guide also includes information about uploading this dataset into a Postgres database, which can then be used in conjunction with the SQL queries in [the SQL folder](./SQL).

+### Possible use cases
+This database hosts an extensive amount of climate records and individual characteristics that could prove useful to diverse research projects and study.
+I have tried to make the process of setting this up as simple as possible to understand to benefit other researchers who want to work with it.
+Some possible use cases:

+1. Subsetting this data for a certain region or set of stations to support research
+2. Querying this data for wind power research (best areas with steady, fast wind?)
+3. Querying this data for solar power research
+4. Tracking effects of climate change worldwide based on any characteristic (see doc about data contents)

 ### Project scope
 Complete:
 - Convert NOAA's .txt fact files into .csv (fixed-width, using Pandas)